LordTT/Labo-HTTPInfra/README.md

 ## Part 1

-For this step we will build a Docker image, run a Docker container and access its content froma browser
+For this step we will build a Docker image, run a Docker container and access its content from a browser.

 ### Demo